 Demolition of Buildings 3052-3055 and 3135 in the north-western corner of Airfield.

 Demolition of Buildings 3036-3042 in the south eastern corner of the Airfield.

-Provision of all infrastructure to serve the above development, including the provision of the defined access arrangements and car parking to Cherwell District Council standards.
+Provision of all infrastructure to serve the above development, including the provison of the requisite access roads and car parking to Cherwell District Council standards.